 (xi) China & Southern Japan

-(i) The warm temperate eastern margins are the most productive parts of middle latitudes, due to adequate rainfall, no prolong drought with the cold season warm enough for most of the crops to survive; though summer is the busiest part of fanning year
+(i) The warm temperate eastern margins are the most productive parts of middle latitudes, due to adequate rainfall, no prolonged drought with the cold season warm enough for most of the crops to survive; though summer is the busiest part of fanning year

 (i) Corn, Cotton, Tobacco